 Learn how to set up a deep WordPress Salesforce integration using WP Fusion.
 You’ll be able to sync users with the WordPress plugins you rely on for your business and use smart tags to increase engagement and sales.

 Salesforce is one of the world’s most popular customer relationship management (CRM) tools.
 Not only were they among the first SaaS companies on the market, but they’ve evolved over the years to meet customer needs and keep their users loyal.
-WordPress is – as you probably know – the world’s leading CMS and the most popular way to make a website, powering nearly 38% of all sites.
+WordPress is – as you probably know – the world’s leading CMS and the most popular way to build, design, and customize a website, powering nearly 38% of all sites.

 Put together, Salesforce and WordPress make a great pair to grow your business and manage your customer relationships.
 There’s one problem, though – there’s no built-in WordPress Salesforce integration.